rezahdev/RandsBook/README.md

 ![GitHub issues](https://img.shields.io/github/issues/rezahdev/randsbook)  ![GitHub](https://img.shields.io/github/license/rezahdev/randsbook)
 ## Welcome to RandsBook
-RandsBook is a web-based personal library application that allows users to search, save, manage books, and keep track of their reading habits.
+RandsBook is a web-based personal library application that allows users to search, save, manage books, and keep track of reading habits.
 It also provides a community feature that allows users to write book reviews and interact with other users.

 ## License
 RandsBook is provided under [MIT License](https://github.com/rezaSaker/Phinanze/blob/master/LICENSE).